Beliavsky/Fortran-code-on-GitHub/README.md

 ## Games
 [blocktran](https://github.com/fortran-gaming/blocktran): Falling-block object-oriented Fortran 2018 game, with resizable playfield, from fortran-gaming

+[fortranchessprogram](https://github.com/arbolis/fortranchessprogram): chess program where the user enters moves in notation such as e2-e4 and the board is displayed as text

 [mastermind](https://github.com/fortran-gaming/mastermind): classic MasterMind game in modern Fortran 2008, from fortran-gaming

 ## General Purpose